 My life after caregiving was a mix of emotions!
 But I knew my loved ones would want me to live the best life after caregiving.
-After the sadness and grief had become manageable, fear set in.
+However, fear set in after the sadness and grief had become manageable.
 What was I going to do with the rest of my life?
-I have been out of touch with so much, how do I do this?
+I have been out of touch with so much; how do I do this?
 Do you feel this way?

-Caregiving has been very gratifying and taught me a lot, but now what?
+Caregiving has been gratifying and taught me a lot, but now what?
 There is no set timeline to grieve, so allow yourself to feel your feelings.
-Take your time to physically, emotionally, and mentally get over life after caregiving.
+Then, take your time to get over life after caregiving physically, emotionally, and mentally.

 Thinking about my life after caregiving

-You must come up with a plan of action to ensure you take the proper steps.
-While life after caregiving can be fearful, it can be quite exciting.
+You must devise a plan of action to ensure you take the proper steps.
+While life after caregiving can be fearful, it can be pretty exciting.
 There are so many possibilities for what you can do!
-Accept where you are and where you want to go.
-You may think your life is in shambles, but life does not stop for caregiving, life after caregiving can look very different from when you started.
-You may have a family and they are happy to have their mom and wife back or are single and want to reconnect with friends or try new things.
+First, accept where you are and where you want to go.
+You may think your life is in shambles, but life does not stop for caregiving; life after caregiving can look very different from when you started.
+You may have a family, and they are happy to have their mom and wife back, or you are single and want to reconnect with friends or try new things.
 Here is an article that might get you started in the right direction.

 Write everything down

 Get a notebook out and write everything down.
-Then, start a list of what you wanted to do with your life, the possibilities are endless.
+Then, start a list of what you want to do with your life; the possibilities are endless.
 List things like:

 - Go back to school

 Do you want to go into a different line of work or start your own business?
 Would you like to go back to school?
 There are many affordable online courses available as well.
 Have you been neglecting your health and need a complete physical?
-Start off slow and look for affordable options.
+Again, start slow and look for affordable options.
 Do you want to pursue a new relationship?
-Are your finances in order or do you need to speak with a financial advisor?
+Are your finances in order, or must you speak with a financial advisor?
 I can connect you with one if you would like.

 Get a calendar to start putting your goals into play.
-For each of the categories on your list, write down where you would like to work, or what types of business you may want to start.
-Would you like to consider furthering your education, list the different types of things you would like to pursue?
-List the different types of problems you may have with your health and figure out how to fix them.
-You may want to go to the dentist or get physical.
-Life after caregiving can be a daunting task but with the proper organization, you can do this.
+For each category on your list, write down where you would like to work or what types of business you may want to start.
+Would you like to consider furthering your education?
+List the different kinds of things you would like to pursue.
+List the problems you may have with your health and figure out how to fix them.
+You may want to go to the dentist or get a physical.
+Life after caregiving can be daunting, but you can do this with proper organization.

 Do you need help with life after caregiving?

-Dealing with this can be irritating, but I am here to help you with anything you may need.
-With the right knowledge, you can do this.
-Don’t forget about taking care of yourself and keeping your life going while you are thinking of the many possibilities.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life running smoothly.
+Dealing with this can be unpleasant, but I am here to help you with anything you may n.
+With the proper knowledge, you can do this.
+Don’t forget about taking care of yourself and keeping your life going while considering the many possibilities.
+I’m here to assist you on this journey; schedule your planning session with me to look at how to keep your life running smoothly.
 You might feel alone, but you are not.
-Let me help you, I have been where you are, I cared for three different family members with Alzheimer’s, Congestive Heart Failure, Bladder Cancer and even went through a family member’s taking his own life at 85.
+Let me help you; I have been where you are; I cared for three different family members with Alzheimer’s, Congestive Heart Failure, and Bladder Cancer and even went through a family member’s taking his own life at 85.

-No matter what you decide to do with the rest of your life, develop some structure will help you figure out what you want to do.
+No matter what you decide to do with the rest of your life, developing some structure will help you figure out what you want to do.
 Start with small things, like making your bed every morning.
 This will get you back into the swing of things.
-Take some time to develop new things.
+Then, take some time to develop new things.